-More specific tolerances can be specified for all the tests of a thorn or just within a test's block.
-It is an error if a regular expression matches more than one filename.
+which states that when comparing files of test test_example, both absolute_tol and relative_tol should be used as the absolute and relative tolerances.
+For all other tests in the thorn, the default value of absolute and relative tolerances are set to thorn_absolute_tolerance and thorn_relative_tolerance.
 The NPROCS option specifies the number of processors required to run a given testsuite test_example or all testsuites of a thorn successfully.
 If no NPROCS option is present, the testsuite(s) is (are) assumed to run with any number of processors.
 The EXTENSIONS option adds extension_1, extension_2 and extension_3 to the list of file extensions that are compared.
 This list is global over all tests in a configuration.